-Graphic designer Steve Averill speaks about his work in advertising and designing album covers U2.
+Graphic designer Steve Averill speaks about his work in advertising and designing album covers for U2.

 Steve Averill of the award winning company The Creative Department started out working predominantly in advertising.
-However since the success of U2 and other Irish bands being singed, his work is now 80% music related and 20% advertising.
+However, since the success of U2 and other Irish bands being signed, his work is now 80% music related and 20% advertising.

 You work on kind of gut feeling from what you feel about the band and their music and what they tell you they want to achieve and what sort of area they go to.

 One of Steve Averill's first jobs was to design a cover for the U2 debut album ‘Boy’ and he feels a single person image works best as a sleeve.
 A number of people on the cover